finbourne/lusid-sdk-csharp-preview/sdk/docs/ReconciliationsApi.md

 > ResourceListOfReconciliationBreak ReconcileValuation (List<string> sortBy = null, int? start = null, int? limit = null, string filter = null, ValuationsReconciliationRequest request = null)

-Reconcile valuations performed on one or two sets of holdings using one or two configuration recipes.
+[EXPERIMENTAL] Reconcile valuations performed on one or two sets of holdings using one or two configuration recipes.

 Perform valuation of one or two set of holdings using different one or two configuration recipes.
 Produce a breakdown of the resulting differences in valuation.